AgileLens/GetLocalHostAddress/README.md

 | **Mac**    |   ?   |  ?   |  ?   |  ?   |  ?   |  ?   |  ?   |
 | **Linux**  |   ?   |  ?   |  ?   |  ?   |  ?   |  ?   |  ?   |

-If you use this on one of the untested platforms/engines and it works ok, please leave a issue saying which versions you used and I will update the tested grid.
+If you use this on one of the untested platforms/engines and it works fine, please leave an issue stating which versions you used.
+I will update the tested grid accordingly.